x00tex/hackTheBox/Boxes/linux/Retired/cache/README.md

 	  functionality.js

-* going to `functionality.js` revels some intresting data
+* going to `functionality.js` revels some interesting data

 	  ...
 	  if(Password != 'H@v3_fun')